machinekoder/Machinekit-FDM-Standard/GCode.md

 Set the temperature of the current extruder to 190oC and return control to the host immediately (i.e. before that temperature has been reached by the extruder).

 #### Multiple Exruders
 M104 can be additionally used to handle all devices using a temperature sensor.
-It supports the additional P parameter, which is a zero-based index into the list of sensors.
+It supports the additional T parameter, which is a zero-based index into the list of sensors.
 For devices without a temp sensor, see M106.

-Example: `M104 P1 S100`
+Example: `M104 T1 S100`

 Set the temperature of the device attached to the second temperature sensor to 100 °C.